 Our advice: build your e-commerce store in ways to entice your audience to want your merchandise before even realizing they can purchase it right then and there.

 Originality vs. Usability

 Should your business display a creative website or a user-friendly one?
 This has been an ongoing debate in the web design circles for a long time.
 Some designers emphasize the importance of creating an original, mind-blowing visual concept that sticks with your audience and creates a wow factor.
-Others emphasize the importance of content, easy navigation and search engine optimization.
+Others emphasize the importance of content, easy navigation, and search engine optimization.

 We personally think that a well-done design project should combine both.
 To us, creating a stylish website means an equal balance between innovating visuals and simple information access.
-This is easily said then done.
+This is easily said than done.

 Of course, your website design also heavily depends on your type of business platform.
-A fashion product will not be displayed the same way as a news website or a medical portal.
+A fashion product will not be displayed in the same way as a news website or a medical portal.

 What really differentiates eDesign as an agency is being able to ignite creative sparks into a functional website.
 Ask us for advice!
 We love making new friends.